percona/percona-server-mongodb-operator/source/scaling.rst

 The size of the cluster is controlled by the ``size`` key in the :ref:`operator.custom-resource-options` configuration.

-.. note:: Using ``kubectl scale StatefulSet_name`` command to rescale Percona Server for MongoDB is not recommended, as it makes ``size`` configuration options out of sync, and the next config change may result in reverting the previous number of nodes.
+.. note:: The Operator will not allow rescaling Percona Server for MongoDB with the ``kubectl scale statefulset <StatefulSet name>`` command because this would cause ``size`` configuration options to become out of sync.

 You can change size separately for different components of your cluster by setting this option in the appropriate subsections: